Sheahan has been a central Illinois educator since 1991, incorporating

 oral traditions into her multicultural programs at the University of

 Illinois' Spurlock Museum.
-She added freelance storytelling about ten years later and has performed at storytelling festivals, school assemblies, city-wide celebrations, personal parties, and gatherings of all kinds ever since.
+She added freelance storytelling about ten years later and has performed folktales and one-woman shows at storytelling festivals, school assemblies, city-wide celebrations, personal parties, and gatherings of all kinds ever since.
 Her enthusiasm is both unmistakable and

 contagious.
 Let her share the joy and power of the tale with you at your next